Typical DWI Sentence in Dallas: What Most People Actually Receive in 2026

 Accident without serious injury Probation, enhanced terms

-Injury or child passenger Jail becomes likely
+Injury or child passenger Jail becomes more likely

-Repeat DWI Jail is common
+Repeat DWI Jail is more likely and often imposed

 Bond or probation violation Jail is likely